Colonna17/Collision_Avoidance-Sapienza_Vision_and_Perception/README.md

 # Dataset
 We'll try to obtain a model having similar performance with respect to the following dataset:

--DENSE ([https://universe.roboflow.com/eddyprojects/v-p-2022/dataset/9]), a dataset created by ourself that contains "all weather conditions"; it has 1000 images with thousands of Objects labelled with accurate 2D bounding boxes using 7 classes
+-V&P 2022 ([https://universe.roboflow.com/eddyprojects/v-p-2022/dataset/9]), a dataset created by ourself that contains "all weather conditions"; it has 1000 images with thousands of Objects labelled with accurate 2D bounding boxes using 7 classes

 -CCD (Car Crash Dataset)(https://github.com/Cogito2012/CarCrashDataset) given its specialisation in traffic accident scenes; has more than 1500 accident videos with labels and accident reasons descriptions